AmsterdamUniversityPress/platform-documentation/accessibility.md

 - the table lacks table headers, i.e. `<thead>` and `<th>` elements
 - it is missing a description, i.e. a `<caption>` inside `<table>`, or `<title>` inside `<table-wrap>`
+- because this table contains textual information, a language tag (`xml:lang="nl"`) should be added
 - it is missing row grouping (making it harder to navigate), i.e. `<thead>` and `<tfoot>` are absent
 - there is no structural markup for subcategories.
 Consider using `<list>` elements instead of having item numbers in the `<td>`.